DevFayzullo/chat-with-ai/README.md

 ---

 📌 Developed by **DevFayzullo**
-> “The best way to predict the future is to invent it.” – Alan Kay
+> “The best way to predict the future is to invent it” – Alan Kay

 Happy coding! 🚀